What is identity management and why does it matter? — plus 7 tips

 In short, a VPN helps protect your personal information and browsing history from snoops.

-Identity-management advice: When using public Wi-Fi, log in to you VPN provider before accessing the web.
+Identity-management advice: When using public Wi-Fi, log in to your VPN provider before accessing the web.
 This prevents anyone from intercepting your log-in credentials and other sensitive information.

 6. Install security software